Trump–Musk feud: Détente

 On June 9, during ongoing protests in Los Angeles, Musk deleted his posts calling for Trump's impeachment and praised the Trump administration's actions towards the protesters.
 During a press conference the same day, Trump also shifted his stance on Musk saying, "We had a good relationship, I wish him well, very well".
 Late in the evening, the President took a call from Musk, which led the following day to a public admission of regret.
 The next day, it was further reported that Musk had a call with Trump, where he expressed remorse for attacking Trump.

-On June 11, Musk publicly stated via Twitter that he regretted some of his posts about Trump for having "went too far" and Trump showed appreciation for the apology.
+On June 11, Musk publicly stated via Twitter that he regretted some of his posts about Trump because "they went too far", and Trump showed appreciation for the apology.
 A week later, Musk lashed out at Sergio Gor, an ally of the Trump family who led the Right for America super PAC, calling his identity into question, and calling him a "snake".
 Musk later clarified that he was accusing Gor of having committed "a serious crime".
 Senate Republicans hold Gor responsible for undermining the nomination of Isaacman at NASA.

 On June 27 Musk donated ten million dollars to super PACs associated with House and Senate Republicans and five million dollars to Trump's super PAC MAGA Inc.